 - How to get around Singapore

-Best things to do on the Singapore 3 day itinerary?
+- 10 Best things to do in Singapore – the Singapore itinerary

 Let’s get to a fun packed 3 days on the Singapore 3 day itinerary!

-Our Singapore hostel was in little India, so this is the first place in Singapore we explored.
+Our hotel in Singapore was in little India, so this is the first place on the Singapore itinerary that we explored.
 Little India is exactly what you would expect on a visit to a busy India.
 The streets are loud, there’s Indian cuisine being sold on every street and there is plenty of markets stalls.
 The vibrant Indian culture stands out from the rest of Singapore, like a sore thumb.

 We decided to make our way for some lunch at little India’s Hawka.
 A hall filled with little stalls selling Indian food, such as chicken curry.
 If you fancy trying the local Indian food in Singapore, then you should definitely visit here.
 For our Singapore 4 days 3 nights stay, little India was our chosen place to stay.